-We are very proud of the Music Technology equipment in the Music Department which includes an iMac suite running, Sibelius 7 and Logic Pro software.
+We are very proud of the Music Technology resources in the Music Department, which includes an iMac suite, running Sibelius and Logic Pro software.
 This is alongside a fully equipped recording studio and DJ equipment.
-A second classroom is equipped with 16 PC’s also running the Sibelius software alongside 16 Yamaha keyboards.
+A second classroom is equipped with 18 PC’s also running the Sibelius software alongside 18 Yamaha keyboards.

-Pupils have access to this equipment when composing at KS3 through the development of melody writing, harmony, layering sounds and mixing audio and midi applications.
+Pupils have access to this equipment in all year groups through the development of performance skills, melody writing, harmony, layering sounds and mixing audio and midi applications.